josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 The `master` branch has special meaning in Git.
 It's the default integration branch, and it's the only branch that exist after you're run a `git init`.

-You can change what appears to be the default branch to something different than `master` using [`git-symbolic-ref`](https://www.kernel.org/pub/software/scm/git/docs/git-symbolic-ref.html) but it inconsistent across clones so why go against the convention?
+You can change what appears to be the default branch to something different than `master` using [`git-symbolic-ref`](https://www.kernel.org/pub/software/scm/git/docs/git-symbolic-ref.html) but it isn't consistent across clones so why go against the convention?

 This commitment is also a raised finger against the practice described in @nvie's Git-flow, where he describes two ever-lasting [main branches](http://nvie.com/posts/a-successful-git-branching-model/#the-main-branches): `master` and `develop`.